shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-campaign-details.md

 - The user has seen creatives from the campaign less than **20 times overall** and less than **2 times today** AND
 - The impression happens between **12:00am - 3:59am** or between **6:00am - 11:59pm** in the user's time zone

-For more details about each type of targeting, see [create-a-campaign.md](Create a Campaign).
+For more details about each type of targeting, see [Create a Campaign](create-a-campaign.md).

 > [!NOTE]
 > Clicking the **Edit** link next to **Targeting** opens the campaign for editing and brings you directly to the targeting settings.

 ## Editing campaign targeting

 You can edit campaign targeting directly from the **Campaign Details** screen.
-To do so, simply click Targeting to reveal campaign targeting settings, then click **Edit** to be taken directly to the targeting section of the **Edit Campaign** workflow on Microsoft Monetize.
+To do so, simply click **Targeting** to reveal campaign targeting settings, then click **Edit** to be taken directly to the targeting section of the **Edit Campaign** workflow on Microsoft Monetize.

 ## Viewing associated creatives